hpesoj/neo-types/README.md

     neo::value<float> f;
     neo::value<bool> b;

 Type aliases exist for convenience.
-Trailing underscores are used where aliases would otherwise be C++ keywords.
+Trailing uFnderscores are used where aliases would otherwise be C++ keywords.

     neo::int_ i;
     neo::uint i;